Marital Rape Law in Nepal – All the Information You Need to Know

 FAQs – Marital Rape Law in Nepal

 No, a husband and wife can not do sexual intercourse without consent.
-If a wife does not give consent for sexual intercourse, the sexual intercourse of that situation will be called marital rape.
+If a wife does not give consent for sexual intercourse, the sexual intercourse in that situation will be called marital rape.
 The consent obtained forcibly or by physical violence is not considered consent.

 What is the punishment for marital rape in Nepal?